 The new law makes permanent the standard deduction increases under the Tax Cuts and Jobs Act of 2017 (TCJA), increasing the standard deduction for 2025 to $15,750 for single filers and $31,500 to taxpayers who are married and filing jointly.
 The new law also expands the “bonus” deduction for taxpayers 65 and older through 2028.

-What’s more, under the new law, individuals who itemize may take charitable deductions only to the extent the charitable deductions exceed 0.5% of adjusted gross income.
-Furthermore, taxpayers in the top bracket can only claim a 35 percent tax deduction for charitable gifts instead of the full 37 percent that would otherwise apply to their income tax rate.
+Under the new law, individuals who itemize may take charitable deductions only to the extent the charitable deductions exceed 0.5% of adjusted gross income.
+Furthermore, taxpayers in the top bracket can only claim a 35% tax deduction for charitable gifts instead of the full 37& that would otherwise apply to their income tax rate.
 Note also that the final bill extended the 60% of adjusted gross income contribution limitation for cash gifts made to certain qualifying charities.

 Maggie Lewis does not currently live in Berks County, but her connections to home run deep.
 Maggie grew up here and now returns regularly to participate as a member of the Power of the Purse (POP) women’s giving circle.
 As a working mother living outside Philadelphia who is busy with her husband and twin toddlers, Maggie makes time to come to Berks County regularly for POP meetings and events, because she believes the mission of POP and the grantmaking facilitated by the Community Foundation is a meaningful way to give back to the community in which she was raised.
 While she lives in Aston, PA with her family, her connections to her home stay strong.